guzart/hauler/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/spiral.
+Bug reports and pull requests are welcome on GitHub at https://github.com/guzart/spiral.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+# TODO

+* add "start" script that runs the spiral-rails.js binary
+* install React dynamically, install if present or ask otherwise
+* install Sass dynamically, install if present or ask otherwise
+* add sensible defaults to the config template